knowledge-kitchen

 Messaging

-Our course uses Discord as its main communication channel for announcements and discussion.
+Our course will use a message board (link to be distributed in class) as its main communication channel for announcements and discussion.
 This is a good place to ask questions that anyone - other students, graders, tutors, or the professor - can answer.
+This is a resource best used when the answer is not required urgently.

 Tutoring

-Talk with the professor
+Talk with the instructor

 Additional tutoring resources

-Academic support is also available through the University Learning Center.
+Additional academic support is also available through the University Learning Center.

 Attendance & participation

-Attendance is mandatory.
+Attendance is mandatory and more than two absences may be penalized up to 10% of the total grade.
 In-class and online message board participation is encouraged.
-Students who do not attend class regularly and who do not participate in discussions tend to do poorly.
+Anecdotally, students who do not attend class regularly and who do not participate in discussions tend to do poorly.

 Required software and hardware